mhostetter/gr-adsb/README.md

 ## Installation

 GNU Radio is a dependency for `gr-adsb`.
-I recommend installing it with [PyBOMBS](https://github.com/gnuradio/pybombs). `gr-adsb` is currently compatible with GNU Radio 3.7 only. *GNU Radio 3.8 support is in development*.
+I recommend installing it with [PyBOMBS](https://github.com/gnuradio/pybombs).

 ### Source Build